-Flossing every day, running more, eating more vegetables—whatever our goals, around four in ten of us will make resolutions to improve ourselves in the new year.
+Flossing every day, running more, eating more vegetables—whatever our goals, around opens in a new windowfour in tenopens PDF file of us will make resolutions to improve ourselves in the new year.
 But how many actually keep them?

 One relatively optimistic study that followed a group making new year’s resolutions for six months found that opens in a new window46 percent were still on track by the end of June.
 However, a quick google search turns up numerous references to the fact that opens in a new window80 percent of new year’s resolutions fail by the second week of February.
 As far as I can tell, these mentions all trace back to a single place: a US News article that does not cite the statistic or link it to any study.
 But the article is written by a clinical psychologist.
 Let’s at least assume that, for those of us looking to make a change, the statistics aren’t in our favor.